cpske/ISP/uml/sequence-example.md

 <https://sequencediagram.org>
 can draw *almost* what we want.
 It does not show the solid circle on the "found" message.
+Copy & paste this into the sequencediagram.org online editor.
 ```
 # define object boxes with labels
 # labels are in quotes to include : and space